postgres-ai/postgres-checkup/README.md

 ./artifacts/my-site_org-slony/md_reports/1_2018_12_06T14_12_36_+0300/
 ```

-Each of generated file contains information about "what we check" and collected data for
+Each of generated files contains information about "what we check" and collected data for
 all instances of the postgres cluster `my-site_org-slony`.

 Requirements
 ===

 * bash
+* psql
 * coreutils
 * jq >= 1.5,
 * golang >= 1.8